dsmyda/Janet/README.md

 # <img style="background:white; border-radius: 12px;" src="https://user-images.githubusercontent.com/12688453/229330427-fc12979a-443d-43c7-8e3f-2938cd5e3b78.png"  width="24" height="24"> openquery

-openquery is an open source automated descriptive analytics tool for SQL databases.
+openquery is an automated descriptive analytics tool for SQL databases.
 It works by translating natural language queries into SQL, using your database schema to generate viable solutions.
 You can opt-in to automatically run those SQL queries for a nice end-to-end experience.

 openquery is designed with information security in mind, supporting encryption at rest, automated PII detection, guards against malicious database statements, and more.